mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 3. **Ensure the user ID exists** in `authoritative_user_ids`

-The MCP servers used to look up employee laptop information only have information for the users specified in the `authoritative_user_ids` file so all conversations must specify one of these users
+The MCP servers used to look up employee laptop information only have information for the users specified in the `authoritative_user_ids` file, so all conversations must specify one of these users

 ### 3.3 User IDs and Authentication